wedeling/FabUQCampaign/README.md

 + `FabUQCampaign/examples/advection_diffusion/*`: an example script, applying EasyVVUQ to a 1D advection diffusion equation.
 See the Detailed Example section below.

-+ `FabUQCampaign/templates/ade`: contains the command-line instruction to draw a single EasyVVUQ sample of the advection diffusion equation.
++ `FabUQCampaign/templates/ade`: contains the command-line instruction to run the advection diffusion equation Python script.

 + `FabUQCampaign/config_files/ade`: in this example this directory only contains the input configuration file for the ADE solver (`ade_config`, described below).
 In more complex models, this directory contains any (configuration) file that you need to run your model.
 The contents of this directory will get copied to each ensemble run directory.
 FabSim will automatically create the `SWEEP` directory here as well, which is the directory containing these various run directories.